Dec. 5, 2017 · 16 min read

 We define this operation in TensorFlow as follows:

-w = tf.Variable(tf.zeros([img_size_flat, num_classes]))
+:w = tf.Variable(tf.zeros([img_size_flat, num_classes]))

 b = tf.Variable(tf.zeros([ num_classes]))